Top 3 Ways Pharmacies Can Use SMS Service

 As a result, powers are given to perform simple procedures such as administering vaccinations to pharmacies to relieve some of this pressure on doctors.
 SMS has been effective in helping pharmacies manage these vaccinations.

 If the pharmacies automatically recall reminders for vaccination, the need for patients to contact their physician is removed by using integrated links in the SMS to make an appointment online or make an appointment over the phone with their local pharmacist.
-This also helps with the use of local doctors by allowing more time to focus on more complex patient problems.
+This also helps with the use of local doctors by allowing more time to focus on more complex problems faced by patients.

 A recent report from the NHS stated that the costs of missed appointments for general practitioners have now reached £ 216 million per year.
 This corresponds to more than 15 million consultations that were wasted.

 As more and more services are being transferred to pharmacies (eg vaccination administration and advice on the treatment of less serious health problems and healthy living), it is important that systems are now being implemented to stop pharmacies with the same problems as GPs.
 Again – this is where SMS can help.

 The way it works is simple.
 Pharmacies can use an SMS service provider’s online portal to manage their patients’ contact information and then send scheduled reminders for appointments or use an SMS provider’s API and integrate SMS functionality into their existing systems.

 Once put into practice, it is known that GPs send Bulk SMS to remind patients of their appointment to reduce missed appointments by as much as 30%.